-Living can be one of the most fulfilling experiences of your life.
+Living abroad can be one of the most fulfilling experiences of your life.
 There are so many opportunities to grow and expand your horizon.
 So, what happens when you find yourself in a country you love so much, but your time is almost up?
 How do you extend your stay?

 For many people, the idea might sound like a nightmare, but it shouldn't be.
 Countries limit the duration they allow people from other countries to stay with them, usually for the safety and welfare of their citizens.
 In this article, we shall be looking at what you can do to extend your stay with ease.

-You may have heard of people who have overstayed their legally permitted duration, but have somehow managed to stay in the country.
-Don’t do this.
-This idea isn’t only illegal, but highly risky.
+You may have heard of people who have overstayed their legally permitted duration but have somehow managed to stay in the country.
+Don't do this.
+This idea isn't only illegal, but highly risky.

 Now, these penalties may differ from one country to another.
-While some countries may just fine you before making you exit their country, others may straightaway deport you.
+While some countries may just find you before making you exit their country, others may straightaway deport you.
 But even these are nothing compared to the risk of being prosecuted under the law or totally blacklisted from coming into the country.

 This might seem clever, but it actually isn't.
 The governments of many countries are working hard to make this harder.
 Also, when the immigration services discover that this is what you're doing, you may be restricted and denied reentry.

 It is simply not a sustainable long term plan.
 It is always best to follow the legal route.
-Following the legal immigration protocol would give you peace of mind while you keep thriving in a foreign country.
+Following the legal immigration protocol would give you peace of mind while you keep staying in a foreign country.